How to Parse JSON with VBA (MS Access/Excel)

-The issue seems to be in the parsing algorithm used: some structures of valid JSON raise errors using the above code (see some examples here – and maybe watch the issue to see if there’s a fix at some point?).
-Furthermore, there’s a number of other “hand-made” parsers that seem to suffer the same faulty algorithm.
+The issue seems to be in the parsing algorithm used: some structures of valid JSON raise errors using the above code (see some examples here and maybe watch the issue to see if there’s a fix at some point?).
+Furthermore, there are a number of other “hand-made” parsers that seem to suffer the same faulty algorithm.

 Toss the following into a standalone module.
 Following that is another code example for how to use this.